parimalp/FPGA-Design-Flow-using-Vivado/lab1.md

    <i>Synthesized design’s schematic view</i>
    </p>

    Notice that IBUFs and OBUFs are automatically instantiated (added) to the design as the input and output are buffered.
 The logical gates are implemented in LUTs (1 input is listed as LUT1, 2 input is listed as LUT2, and 3 input is listed as LUT3).
-Four gates in RTL analysis output are mapped onto four LUTs in the synthesized output.
+Four gates in RTL analysis output are mapped onto 3 LUTs in the synthesized output.

    Using Windows Explorer, verify that **lab1.runs** directory is created under **lab1**.
 Under the **runs** directory, **synth\_1** directory is created which holds several files related to synthesis.